plotly/plotly.py/doc/python/builtin-colorscales.md

 When using continuous colorscales, you will often want to [configure various aspects of its range and colorbar](/python/colorscales/).

+### Categorical Color Sequences

+Plotly also comes with some built-in [categorical color sequences](/python/categorical-color/) which are *not intended* to be used with the `color_continuous_scale` argument as they are not designed for interpolation to occur between adjacent colors.

 ### Named Built-In Colorscales

 You can use any of the following names as string values to set `continuous_color_scale` or `colorscale` arguments.